Leela Row Dayal: Author

 Row was the author of several books on ancient and modern classical Indian dance.
 These books were bilingual, written in English and Sanskrit.
 In 1958 she published "Natya Chandrika", a handwritten bilingual treatise on the Indian classical dance form Natya.
 She also helped to translate many poems made by her mother and converted them into Sankskrit plays.

 Personal life

 Row was the daughter of Raghavendra Row, a physician, and Pandita Kshama Row, a Sanskrit poet.
 Her mother was also an early player of tennis in India, winning the singles title at the Bombay Presidency Hard Court Championships in 1927.
 She was educated in India, England and France.
-In 1943 she married Harishwar Dayal, an Indian civil servant who later became the Indian Ambassador to the United States and Nepal.
+In the 1944 she married Harishwar Dayal, an Indian civil servant who later became the Indian Ambassador to the United States and Nepal.
 He died in May 1964 while on a trip to the Khumbu area of Mount Everest.
 She later settled in Ranikhet, in Uttarakhand, India.
 Her house there was inherited by her nephew, the Oxford University Press editor and publisher Ravi Dayal.